Keeper-Security/Commander/README.md

 ```
 **Environment variables**

-for --user and --password options, you can set environment variables KEEPER_SERVER, KEEPER_USER and KEEPER_PASWORD.
+for `--user` and `--password` options, you can set environment variables `KEEPER_SERVER`, `KEEPER_USER` and `KEEPER_PASWORD`.
 Server, user and password specified as options have priority over server, user and password settings specified in the configuration file.

 ### Interactive shell
-If you would like to use keeper interactively within a shell session, invoke shell by typing
+If you would like to use Keeper interactively within a shell session, invoke shell by typing

 ```bash
 keeper shell